Brayden Point: Tampa Bay Lightning (2016–present)

 On October 11, 2016, the Tampa Bay Lightning announced that Point had made the opening night roster out of training camp.
 Point had had an impressive training camp, recording three preseason goals.
-Lightning captain Steven Stamkos stated that he believed Point deserved to play in the NHL.
+Lightning centre and captain Steven Stamkos stated that he believed Point deserved to play in the NHL.
 Lightning general manager Steve Yzerman stated that the team "felt like he's earned the right for us to give him a look right off the bat."
-On October 13, 2016, Point made his NHL debut in a 6–4 Lightning win over the visiting Detroit Red Wings.
-On October 15, 2016, Point recorded his first NHL point, which came when he assisted on Valtteri Filppula's game winner in the 3rd period.
+On October 13, Point made his NHL debut in a 6–4 Lightning win over the visiting Detroit Red Wings.
+On October 15, Point recorded his first NHL point, which came when he assisted on Valtteri Filppula's game winner in the 3rd period.
 The win came against the visiting New Jersey Devils.
-On October 18, 2016, Point recorded his first NHL shootout goal on his first attempt against goaltender James Reimer of the Florida Panthers.
+On October 18, Point recorded his first NHL shootout goal on his first attempt against goaltender James Reimer of the Florida Panthers.
 In doing so, Point became the 27th player to score in the shootout before their first career NHL goal.
 Additionally, he became just the thirteenth player to get the shootout decider before their first career goal.
-On November 5, 2016, Point recorded his first career NHL goal in a 4–1 win over the visiting New Jersey Devils.
-The goal came on the power play off a redirection of Nikita Kucherov's slap shot, which beat goaltender Cory Schneider.

-On December 29, 2016, the Lightning announced that Point would miss the next 4–6 weeks with an upper body injury.
+On November 5, Point recorded his first career NHL goal in a 4–1 win over the visiting New Jersey Devils.
+The goal came on the power play off a redirection of a Nikita Kucherov slap shot, which beat Devils' goaltender Cory Schneider.
+On December 29, the Lightning announced that Point would miss the next 4–6 weeks with an upper body injury.
 The injury was sustained in a game against the Montreal Canadiens the night before.
 On January 31, 2017, Point returned to the lineup against the Boston Bruins.
-On April 10, 2017, Point was named the NHL Third Star of the Week.
+On April 10, Point was named the NHL Third Star of the Week.

 On January 24, 2018, Point was named to the 2018 NHL All-Star Game.
 Point replaced injured teammate Victor Hedman.
 This was Point's first selection to the All-Star Game.
-After the All-Star break, Point was the 3rd highest scorer on his team, and the top game winning goal scorer, with 10 goals.
-On April 12, 2018, Point appeared in his first career NHL Stanley Cup playoff game in a 5–2 Lightning win over the visiting New Jersey Devils.
+After the All-Star break, Point was the 3rd highest scorer on his team, and the top game-winning goal scorer, with 10 goals.
+On April 12, Point appeared in his first career NHL Stanley Cup playoff game in the first game in the first round of the 2018 playoffs, a 5–2 Lightning win over the visiting New Jersey Devils.
 Point recorded his first career playoff assist and point in the Lightning victory.
-On April 14, 2018, Point recorded his first career playoff goal, which came in a 5–3 Lightning win over the Devils at Amalie Arena.
+On April 14, Point recorded his first career playoff goal, which came in game two of the series, ending in a 5–3 Lightning win over the Devils at Amalie Arena.
+After defeating the eighth-seeded Devils in five games in the first round, the Lightning would defeat the third-seeded Boston Bruins in five games in the second round before getting defeated in seven games by the second-seeded and eventual Stanley Cup champion Washington Capitals, one win short from reaching the Stanley Cup Finals.
+Point ended his first playoff with seven goals and nine assists for 16 points in all 17 games.